DATAGerry/DATAGerry/docs/source/admin_guide/framework.rst

 With the yellow preview button, an example of an object with the current configuration will be shown.

-On the next page on the configuration dialog, meta informations can be set:
+On the next page on the configuration dialog, meta information can be set:

 .. image:: img/objects_type_meta.png
     :width: 600